ahandsel/articles/bookmarklet-enable-copy-paste/bookmarklet-enable-copy-paste.md

 ## forceEnableCopyPaste.js

 The bookmarklet is a JavaScript code snippet that disables the website's function that disables copying and pasting.
-When you activate the bookmarklet, it attaches event listeners that overrides these restricting functions.
+When you activate the bookmarklet, it attaches event listeners that override these restricting functions.

 ```javascript
 javascript: (function () {